Sehn1302/Learn_Assist/README.md

 ## Contact

-For questions or feedback, please reach out to [your.email@example.com](mailto:sehanbalajee@gmail.com).
+For questions or feedback, please reach out to [mailto: sehanbalajee@gmail.com].
 ```

-### Customization
-- Replace `link-to-your-logo-image` with an actual link to your project's logo image, or remove this line if you don't have one.
-- Change `yourusername` in the clone URL to your actual GitHub username.
-- Update the email address in the contact section with your actual email address.
-- Adjust any other sections as needed to better reflect your project.

-Feel free to ask if you need further adjustments or additional information!